 The School of Policing Studies - Charles Sturt University and the NSW Police Force have formed a unique partnership to design, develop and deliver tertiary courses in policing.
 The partnership is an important strategy in the development of police recruit level training in NSW.
 The resources of both a large residential police academy and a responsive and progressive university have been brought together to provide a balanced, innovative service in police recruit level training and education.

-The School of Policing Studies has staff located at both Goulburn and Parramatta who primarily teach and undertake subject development in the undergraduate policing program for on-campus and online students studying to be a Police Officer with the NSW Police Force.
-In addition, an integral component of an academic staff member's workload is dedicated to professional industry liaison, by maintaining sound relationships with industry agencies.
+The School of Policing Studies has staff located at Goulburn who primarily teach and undertake subject development in the undergraduate policing program for on-campus and online students studying to be a Police Officer with the NSW Police Force.
+In addition, an integral component of an academic staff members workload is dedicated to professional industry liaison, by maintaining sound relationships with industry agencies.

 CSU offers a great work-life balance, professional development opportunities and generous financial benefits.